De-institutionalisation ! Understanding communities !

 dependent on the organisation in providing for "B"'s needs.

-In the future, I see an alternative
+In the future, I see an

-option for Mr "A" as contacting a LCG that can develop the
+option for Mr "A" as contacting a LCG that can

 social networks (living, medical, education, employment, recreation)

-that are most appropriate for "B" within each
+that are most appropriate for "B" within

 community, The LCG would be comprised of a social worker and members